 Phase 1: Forensic Audit

 Begin with a forensic audit of your international payouts from the last quarter.
-Pull transaction records and compare each exchange rate against historical mid-market rates for those exact dates and times.
+Pull transaction records and compare each exchange rate against the historical mid-market rate for that exact date and time.
 This reveals your true forex markup cost per transaction and per currency pair.

 Phase 2: Build the Business Case